Name of Trustee

 You can nominate a successor to make grant nominations after your death, or leave a statement of your wishes with the Trustee.

-Soon after the audit of the financial statements of the Community Impact Foundation is completed, the Trustee will write to you and advise you of the value of your sub-fund at 30 June, together with the minimum 4% that must be granted to eligible charities (or other eligible organisations) during that financial year.
+Soon after the audit of the financial statements of the Community Impact Foundation is completed, the Trustee will write to you and advise you of the value of your Giving Fund at 30 June, together with the minimum 4% that must be granted to eligible charities (or other eligible organisations) during that financial year.

 Each year you will be requested to recommend to the Trustee the eligible organisations your 4% proportionate share should be donated to.
 The minimum donation is $1,000 per charity.
 You can ask the Trustee to grant more than the 4% minimum in any year if you wish.
-As an example, if your sub-fund balance was $60,000 at 30 June, then you would need to recommend at least $2,400 of grants to one or two charities before the following 30 June.
+As an example, if your Giving Fund balance was $60,000 at 30 June, then you would need to recommend at least $2,400 of grants to one or two charities before the following 30 June.

 The Trustee of the Community Impact Foundation welcomes and actively encourages donor involvement in identifying causes and organisations to be supported by grants.
 Expert assistance and specialist grant making advice is also available.
 However, donors should note that under trust and tax law the final grant decisions ultimately rest with the Trustee.